 You will now be able to find your profile in Lightroom by heading to the Develop Module and clicking the drop down arrow next to the Basic tab, then clicking the four rectangles on the right.

 This will open your profile window, where you can find your newly saved profile.

 Whether you use Presets or Profiles depends on how you would like your photo to look, and how much control you’d like to have over the final results.

 Because presets change the adjustments in the Develop Module, they can be useful as a starting point since you can go into specific adjustments and edit them.
 For instance, if you apply a preset that makes your photo a bit overexposed, but you like the color tone, you can simply bring down the exposure while the rest of the adjustments stay the same.

 Profiles, however, give your image an overall look that you control the intensity of.
 This means you can add a preset on top of the profile, or simply edit the adjustments in the Develop Module to complete your image.
 This gives you a lot of control over how your image looks in the end.

 To discover which method works best for you, spend some time playing around with both presets and profiles.
 Try them out on a variety of photos, and see which gets you closer to your desired result.
 You will likely end up using both presets and profiles at different times, so it is best to get comfortable using both.
-To help get you started with some Lightroom Presets, make sure to grab my FREE Lightroom Starter Kit which includes 12 presets that apply a range of popular editing styles in one click!
+To help get you started with some Lightroom Presets, make sure to grab my free Lightroom Starter Kit below!